Peggy Vermeesch, Phd

 I am a Jungian-oriented therapist based in France.
-I see clients using Skype or any other online meeting platform.
+I see clients using Zoom or any other online meeting platform.
 Sessions are possible in English, French and Dutch.

 I have followed several training programs in the domain of psychology, the latest being a 12-month online certificate course on key concepts of Jungian theory and clinical application, aimed at psychotherapists from all fields.

 This training program was organised by the Centre of Applied Jungian Studies (CAJS).
 Classes were taught by a global faculty of senior Jungian clinicians and academics: Dr. Verena Kast, Dr. Murray Stein, Prof. Andrew Samuels, Dr. Mark Winborn, Dr. Polly Young-Eisendrath, Dr. Fanny Brewster, Dr. Mary-Jayne Rust, Dr. Helena Bassil-Morozow, Dr. Sue Austin, Dr. Paul Attinello, Dr. Mark Saban and Stephen Farah.

 I work under Jungian supervision, which means that I use the services of a Jungian analyst to review my work with clients, as well as my professional and personal development.